rusty-cluster/knowledge/english/target-structures.md

 > We didn't use to enjoy baseball, but now we love it.

 I/we/he/she/etc. + never + use to + basic verb
-> I never use to eat spicy food, but now Ireally enjoy it.
+> I never use to eat spicy food, but now I really enjoy it.

 Did +you/he/she/etc. + use to + basic verb
 > Did you use to live in New York?

-## present continuous
+## Present continuous

-the action is continuing and isn't finished.\
-she has started it, but she hasn't finished it.\
-it is changing over this time period.
+The action **continues and is not finished**.
+It changes during this period of time.

 Am/is/are + ing verb
 > I am eating dinner = I'm eating dinner

 Am/is/are + not + ing verb
-> it is not doing = it's not or it isn't doing
+> It is not doing = it's not or it isn't doing
->
 > They are not doing = they're not or they aren't doing

 Am/is/are + subject + ing verb
 > Are you looking in the right place?

-## present simple
+## Present simple

 There are **two main meanings** for the present simple.